-5.2.
+5.3.
 Data Preprocessing

 For the generation of the computational mesh, the aortic replica was first segmented (see figure 12a) from the anatomical data and then smoothed (see figure 12b).
 Thereafter, the available exact geometry (see figure 12d), with the region of interest which defines the inlet/outlet boundaries highlighted, was registered with the smoothed geometry as shown in figure 12c.
+Section 3.2 provides more details about the applied segmentation and registration.
 Finally, a hexahedral mesh with 122079 cells was created using the exact geometry cut by the region of interest.
-Figures 12e-12f illustrate the computational mesh.
+Moreover, two additional hexahedral meshes with approximately 750.000 and 1.370.000 cells were created for a mesh sensitivity analysis.
+Figures 12e-12f illustrate the computational mesh with 122079 cells.

 Having the computational mesh generated, the measured flow data followed into the preprocessing pipeline as described in section 3.
-In what follows, $u{\rm snr}^{Re}$ with $Re = \{1223, 1860, 2105, 4636, 7171\}$ will represent the flow fields derived after the application of divergence-free space projection, that is after solving the problem $\mathscr{P}{\perp}$ described by the equation (3.4).
+In what follows, $\boldsymbol{u}{\text{snr}}^{Re}$ with $Re = \{1223, 1860, 2105\}$ will represent the flow fields derived after the application of divergence-free space projection, that is after solving the problem \mathscr{P}{\perp} described by the equation (3.4).